 You may not feel it immediately, but sleeping on a saggy mattress or one that is too firm can ruin your posture.
 Your spine won’t be the only thing to suffer.
 People with poor posture sometimes suffer from headaches, breathing problems, slowed digestion, and heartburn.

 Now that you know how the mattress firmness scale works, you are better equipped to go out and select the right mattress.
 When you decide which mattress firmness level is right for you, don’t forget to consider other points like how much money you wish to spend on a mattress or what type of mattress is best for your preferred sleep position.

 SONU Sleep makes medium-firm mattresses that exceed the expectations of almost any sleeper.
 The mattress comes with the never-before-seen, patented Comfort Channel that was made to finally allow room for arms and shoulders to rest where they’re meant to, as well as full range of motion below the surface while you are sleeping.
-The SONU Sleep System also incorporates the cooling comfort of top quality serene foam as well as a support system created from high resilience memory foam and latex to give your body the best support and comfort possible.
+The SONU Sleep System also incorporates the cooling comfort of top quality serene foam as well as a support system created from high resilience memory foam to give your body the best support and comfort possible.

 If this is your first time purchasing a mattress and you need some extra information, SONU’s customer testimonials can help you decide.